 Yoga could be an answer.
 After even a short time practicing, yoga appears to help people respond differently to stress — with less reactivity, aggression, or anger — while increasing overall feelings of optimism and well-being.

-To understand why, consider the body’s nervous system, which controls our responses to stress and ability to relax.
+To understand the health benefits of yoga for anxiety and stress, consider the body’s nervous system, which controls our responses to stress and ability to relax.
 One way medicine gauges stress is by how your heart beats from moment to moment.
 You might think your heart is always going at the same rate, but in fact it frequently changes speeds in response to various physical and emotional pings.

 This variability in time between heartbeats, called heart rate variability (HRV), is believed to reflect the body’s ability to respond to stress.
 A higher HRV means a healthier, more resilient response to stress, while a lower HRV has been observed in stress and anxiety.
 It’s even a risk factor in heart disease.